Ontario's Regional DIRs are Consolidating

 Member and Client Sites

-The HDIRS and GTA West repositories would not exist without dedicated member hospitals and independent health facility clients who generate and then share diagnostic imaging reports with other members.
+The HDIRS-East and HDIRS-West repositories would not exist without dedicated member hospitals and independent health facility clients that generate and then share diagnostic imaging reports with other members.
 Lists of sites that contribute DI studies to the two repositories are updated quarterly.
 These lists may be useful for determining whether a particular patient exam is DIR-accessible.

 Dr. Calvin H.L.
 Law